ManuMyGit/CodingTutorials/algorithmics/bigo.md

    - `sum += aux;` is executed just once per loop -> O(1).

 O(function) = O(1 + 1 + N * (1 * 1 * 1 * 1)) = O(N).

+# Space complexity
+## Definition
+When talking about space complexity there are two type of approaches:
+ - Space complexity: space required by the algorithm and the inputs.
+ - Auxiliary space complesity: space required by the algorithm, not including space taken up by the inputs.
+Basically, to focus on what's happening inside the algorithm.

+## Rules of thumb
+ - Most primitive types (boolean, numbers, undefined, null) are constant space.
+ - Strings require O(N) space (where N is the string length).
+ - Reference types (arrays and objects) are generally O(N), where N is the length for arrays and the number of keys (properties) for objects.

 # Examples
 ## Example 1